-The table below provides the gallons of paint collected, gallons of new paint sales, and the resulting recovery rate.
+The following table provides the gallons of paint collected, gallons of new paint sales, and the resulting recovery rate.
 The recovery rate is a ratio of the volume (number of gallons) of paint collected compared to the volume of paint sold in the program during the same time period.
+Note that 2021 is for nine months.